VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

-## Warning : This is for an official Voron Switchwire.
-It is also assumed that your toolhead can be clear of the bed when the bed is push all the way to the rear of the printer.
+#### Warning : This is for an official Voron Switchwire.
+It is also assumed that your toolhead can be clear of the bed when the bed is pushed all the way to the rear of the printer.
 If not, I recommend using a Z-max endstop microswitch for initial Z-homing, or manually attaching and detaching the probe.

 The macros are working on official Klipper firmware.